Employee Assistance Programs for Hospitality & Events Services in Australia

 The Strain of Irregular Hours and Shift Work

-When you work in restaurants or events, you are required to be flexible with your schedule and may be required to work throughout the weekend or for extended shifts at times.
-These unreliable plans frequently make it difficult to get a good night's sleep, to make new acquaintances, and to take care of the family.
-When you work shifts for an extended period of time, you may find that you are always exhausted, stressed, and even have health issues such as not eating well or exercising enough.
-Employees can receive assistance with sleeping, mental health difficulties, and overall well-being through employee assistance programs (EAP), which are designed to help workers adjust to non-traditional work hours.
-Employers that demonstrate that they care about their workers outside of work by encouraging their employees to use employee assistance programs (EAPs) are able to reduce the number of absences and retain employees for longer periods of time.
+When you work in restaurants or events, you are expected to display flexibility with regard to your schedule.
+It is possible that you may be needed to work throughout the course of the weekend or for lengthy shifts at times.
+Getting a good night's sleep, making new friends, and taking care of the family are all things that are usually made more difficult by these plans that are not solid.
+If you work shifts for a lengthy period of time, you can discover that you are always weary, that you are under a lot of stress, and that you even have health problems, such as improper eating habits or not getting enough exercise.
+By participating in employee assistance programs (EAP), which are meant to aid workers in adjusting to non-traditional work hours, employees have the opportunity to obtain support with sleeping, mental health concerns, and overall well-being.
+When employers show that they care about their employees outside of the workplace by encouraging their workers to participate in employee assistance programs (EAPs), they are able to lower the amount of absences that their workers experience and keep their employees for longer periods of time.

 Substance Misuse and Burnout Risks